 RMBS on which the payment of principal and interest is guaranteed by a U.S. government agency or a U.S. government sponsored enterprise are referred to as "Agency RMBS."
+RMBS also includes collateralized mortgage obligations ("CMOs") which are either loss share securities issued by Fannie Mae or Freddie Mac or non-Agency RMBS, sometimes called "private label MBS," which are structured debt instruments representing interests in specified pools of mortgage loans subdivided into multiple classes, or tranches, of securities, with each tranche having different maturities or risk profiles and different ratings by one or more nationally recognized statistical rating organizations ("NRSRO").
 All of the Company's RMBS are classified as available for sale and are, therefore, reported at fair value with changes in fair value recorded in other comprehensive income (loss) except for securities that are OTTI (dollars in thousands):